Leonardo04Mandelli/Landing-Page/README.md

-Landing Page Project - Semi Finished //
+Landing Page Project - Finished //
 Design of a Zoominfo Landing Page with HTML and CSS.
-In the future I will implement page responsiveness.